 High impact educational practices take a variety of forms.
 In general, they involve active, experiential, reflective, and focused teaching and learning.
 Such experiences include service- and community-based learning, experiential and problem-based learning, learning communities, undergraduate research, collaborative learning, etc.

 This area of USM’s Title III grant is overseen by Assistant Provost Susan McWilliams, under the guidance of the High Impact Practices Coordinating Committee.

 The Coordinating Committee invites proposals for grant funds to directly support faculty and student engagement in high impact practices.
-Applications for funds are being accepted on a rolling basis and will be reviewed by the Coordinating Committee.
+Applications for funds for use in Spring 2015 are welcomed.
+Awards for fall 2014 have already been completed.
 Use the fillable form or submit an application for funds via e-mail to email@example.com or call 780-4755 for more information.